-An investment or type of security specifically identified in the prospectus generally reflects a principal investment.
+An investment or type of security specifically identified in this Prospectus generally reflects a principal investment for a Fund.
 The Funds also may invest in or use certain other types of investments and investing techniques that are described in the SAI.
 An investment or type of security only identified in the SAI typically is treated as a non-principal investment.
-Additional information on the principal risks and certain non-principal risks of the Funds is described below.
+Additional information on the principal risks and certain non-principal risks of the Funds is set forth below.
 Not all of the risks are principal risks for each Fund.
 The fact that a particular risk was not indicated as a principal risk for a Fund does not mean that the Fund is prohibited from investing its assets in securities that give rise to that risk.
 It simply means that the risk is not a principal risk for that Fund.
 Although the Funds will not generally trade for short-term profits, circumstances may warrant a sale without regard to the length of time a security was held.
-A high turnover rate may increase transaction costs, which decreases the value of investments and may result in additional taxable gains.
-In seeking to meet its investment objective and to adapt to changing economic environments, a Fund's assets may be invested in any type of security or instrument whose investment characteristics are consistent with the Fund's investment program, including some that may not be listed in this Prospectus.
+Each Fund may engage in active and frequent trading of portfolio securities.
+A high turnover rate may increase transaction costs, which decreases the value of investments, and may result in additional taxable gains (including short term gains) for a Fund.

-In addition, investors should note that each Fund reserves the right to discontinue offering shares at any time, to merge or reorganize itself or a class of shares, or to cease operations and liquidate at any time.
+Investors should note that each Fund reserves the right to discontinue offering shares at any time, to merge or reorganize itself or a class of shares, or to cease operations and liquidate at any time.
+In addition, portfolio managers can change at any time, the investment manager can be replaced, and an investment sub-adviser can be appointed to manage a Fund.